- HOSI is a joint venture between Total (60%) and Chevron (40%), and forms part of the Buncefield complex in Hemel Hempstead, Hertfordshire.

 - All tanks were either stone or concrete bunded to reduce the risk of leaks spreading beyond the tanks.
 The tank bunds were built to contain 110% of the largest tank volume.

-- HOSL West had a vapour recovery unit where the vapour collected into the road tankers is pushed into carbon beds which filter and absorb the vapour and transform it into droplets which eventually condense into motor spirit.
+- HOSI West had a vapour recovery unit where the vapour collected into the road tankers is pushed into carbon beds which filter and absorb the vapour and transform it into droplets which eventually condense into motor spirit.
 This resulted in the recovery of 6-7,000 litres of condensed motor spirit per day, which was both cost effective and environmentally friendly.
 This vapour recovery unit has now been demolished.

 - All supervisors undertook both waste disposal and local vapour recovery training.